 - Digital Channels: Understanding your target audience means you can focus your spend on the sites they’re most likely to spend time on.
 An internal study we conducted found that radiologists and cardiologists preferred News and Business content by 672% (which helped us see a 55% increase in CTRs on one campaign).

 What Are the Best Healthcare Advertising Tactics & Channels Within HCP Digital Marketing?

 HCP Advertising Tactic #1: Mobile & In-App Advertising

-Advertisers spent more than $240 billion on in-app mobile advertising in 2020, a 26% increase from the year prior.
+Advertisers are projected to spend more than $402B in 2024.
 This is an important trend for healthcare marketers, especially since 4 in 5 HCPs use a smartphone on a daily basis.
 Here’s why mobile and in-app advertising is more important than ever for brands looking to reach HCPs:

 - Increased Use Among HCPs: A common misconception among HCP marketing professionals is that healthcare providers are too busy to use smartphones during the workday.
 In fact, HCPs not only use their mobile devices during downtime, but they’ve also incorporated it into their practice, utilizing it to communicate with colleagues and access test results and patient data.

 - Higher CTRs: Studies have shown that mobile app ads generate a 100% increase in CTRs over desktop.
 In other words, targeting HCPs with relevant mobile content will help increase HCP digital engagement.

 - Lifespan: Cookies on desktop generally only have a lifespan of around 14-21 days, while device IDs on mobile remain consistent indefinitely unless a user does a device ID reset (which rarely happens).
 This makes it easier to target HCPs and track your advertising over time.